 A boil is a tender red lump on the skin which is caused by an infection of the hair root or sweat pore.
 Boils are not usually a serious problem.
 There is a small chance of your child becoming sicker if the infection spreads – if this happens you should take your child to your family doctor.

 There are 3 really important steps when caring for your child with eczema: using lots of moisturiser; bathing once a day and using steroids when your child's skin has active eczema.
 Watch the video to see these steps in action.

 If your child's skin has active eczema and is red and itchy, topical steroids can help to soothe that and allow the skin to heal and become comfortable again.
 You use steroid creams alongside other important eczema treatments, particularly moisturisers and avoidance of soap.

 Head lice are small insects that live on the human scalp.
 They are common and cause concern and frustration for parents, children and young people.
-Wet combing with conditioner and a fine tooth nit comb (without using chemicals) is an effective way to find and remove head lice, if done properly.
+Dimethicone lotion is an effective treatment that your family doctor can prescribe - check out our step by step guide.

 Henoch-Schonlein purpura is a disease which causes irritation and swelling of the small blood vessels in the skin.
 This results in a rash (purple spots or purpura).
 The illness usually affects children from 2 to 10 years of age.